-- 6. EPA's registration decision will arm Growers with an essential weed-management tool for the 2021 growing season and beyond.
+- 6. EPA's registration decision arms Growers with an essential weed-management tool for the 2021 growing season and beyond.
 But some aspects of the registration decision are problematic for Growers, who depend on reasonable, consistent access to dicamba for use on DT soybeans and cotton. - 7.
 In particular, several registration conditions impose growing restrictions and disrupt growing seasons which will diminish crop yields, cut productivity, and drive up operational costs.
 Some of these conditions are significantly more stringent than those found in past dicamba registrations. - 8.
-This action challenges those conditions as arbitrary and capricious and beyond the agency's authority under FIFRA, the Endangered Species Act ("ESA"), and the Administrative Procedures Act.
-More specifically, this case seeks remand of EPA's temporal dicamba application restrictions and spatial application buffers. - 9.
-This action also seeks to confirm that the remainder of EPA's registration decision satisfies FIFRA, the ESA, and the Administrative Procedures Act.
-Resolving these legal uncertainties is important because Growers are already making planting and seed-selection decisions for the 2021 growing season.
-Indeed, Growers are already investing billions of dollars into dicamba, DT soybean and cotton seed, and related products-investments that will be lost if EPA's broader registration decision were undone.
+This action challenges those conditions as arbitrary and capricious and beyond the agency's authority under FIFRA and the Administrative Procedure Act.
+More specifically, this case seeks remand of EPA's temporal dicamba application restrictions and spatial application buffers.